BSI-Bund/secvisogram/docs/user/document/publisher/namespace-usage.en.md

 Can also be a URL pointing to a page on which advisories are published.

 In combination with the tracking ID (`/document/tracking/id`) the CSAF document is uniquely identifiable.
-An additional version allows a version unique identification.
+If the document version is added to that combination, a single document is globally uniquely identified.